The Bankrate promise

-If you frequently dip, tap or swipe at the grocery store, for example, but only purchase airfare once every couple months, it probably doesn’t make sense to apply for a travel or airline credit card.
+If you frequently dip, tap or swipe at the grocery store, but only purchase airfare once or twice a year, it probably doesn’t make sense to apply for a travel or airline credit card.
 Instead, you should look into a grocery store credit card that rewards you for stocking up your pantry.

 Don’t know what you spend the most on?
 Take a look at your credit card or bank statement each month and divvy up your purchases into categories like groceries, gas, dining out and airfare.
-If it’s a clean tie, consider a rewards card that earns you a flat rate on every purchase you make.
+If it’s a clean tie, you may want to consider a rewards card that earns a flat rate on every purchase you make.

 Don’t overspend to hit a welcome offer

-A good rule of thumb is to compare a bonus’ qualifying spend and the time frame in which you have to meet it (usually three months) to what you’d normally spend in that time.
-A welcome bonus that requires you to spend $3,000 in your first three months, for example, wouldn’t be a responsible choice if you typically spend $1,500 within that time frame.
+A good rule of thumb is to compare a bonus’ qualifying spend and the time frame in which you have to meet it (usually three months) to what you’d normally spend over that same time period.
+For example, a welcome bonus that requires you to spend $3,000 in your first three months wouldn’t be a responsible choice if you typically spend $1,500 within that time frame.

 Weigh a card’s annual fee versus the rewards you’ll most likely earn

-Luxury credit cards are luxury for a reason—they offer premium rewards structures and perks for a higher-than-average annual fee.
+Luxury credit cards are a luxury for a reason—they offer premium rewards structures and perks for a higher-than-average annual fee.
 Those who can afford to spend a significant amount on travel, for example, probably won’t have trouble earning enough rewards to cover the annual fee for their premium travel rewards card.

-If you’re unsure whether your spending can cover (or more than cover) a card’s annual fee, take a closer look at the spending you do on other credit cards you own.
-You can also factor in the card’s welcome bonus and added perks (such as travel statement credits) to offset the cost of its annual fee.
+If you’re unsure whether your spending can cover (or preferably more than cover) a card’s annual fee, take a closer look at the spending you do on other credit cards you own.
+You can also factor in the card’s welcome bonus and perks (such as travel statement credits and airport lounge access) to offset the cost of its annual fee.

 The bottom line